OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

 The `getStarCount` function returns the number of stars a repository has at a specific moment in time.
 Custom functions also return data that is continuously changing.
 These functions are called streaming functions.
 They must include an `invocation` parameter which refers to the cell that called the function.
 The `invocation` parameter is used to update the contents of the cell at any time.

 In the following code sample, notice that there are two functions, `currentTime` and `clock`.
-The `currentTime` function is a static function that does not use streaming.
+The `currentTime` function is a static function that doesn't use streaming.
 It returns the date as a string.
 The `clock` function uses the `currentTime` function to provide the new time every second to a cell in Excel.
 It uses `invocation.setResult` to deliver the time to the Excel cell and `invocation.onCanceled` to handle function cancellation.

 The **starcount** project already contains the following two functions in the **./src/functions/functions.js** file.